Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 What to Order:

-• Pineapple Upside Down Pancakes – Buttermilk pancakes with caramelized pineapple, vanilla crème anglaise, and toasted coconut.
-Sounds like dessert, tastes like a tropical vacation for breakfast.
+- Pineapple Upside Down Pancakes – Buttermilk pancakes topped with caramelized pineapple chunks, signature vanilla cream, and cinnamon butter.
+Tastes like a tropical treat for breakfast.

 Insider Tips:

-• They accommodate dietary restrictions well (vegan, vegetarian, gluten-free options clearly marked)
+- They handle dietary needs well (vegan, vegetarian, gluten-free marked on menu)

-• Opens 6:30am weekdays—good for early breakfast before work meetings
+- Opens at 6:30am—ideal for early breakfast before plans

-Best For: Adventurous eaters, groups who want variety, families with kids, brunch cocktail lovers
+Best For: Adventurous eaters, groups wanting variety, families with kids, brunch cocktail lovers

 5. Butters Pancakes & Café – Best Pancakes & Family Friendly Breakfast

-The concept is simple: make pancakes fun with creative flavors (red velvet, Oreo, lemon blueberry, cinnamon roll, seasonal pumpkin spice) while also serving solid traditional breakfast items.
+The concept is simple: make pancakes fun with creative flavors like red velvet, cinnamon roll, lemon blueberry, and seasonal options, while serving well-executed classics.

-🍳 Specialty: Red Velvet Pancakes & Specialty Pancake Flavors
+🍳 Specialty: Red Velvet Pancakes & Creative Pancake Flavors

-📅 Reservations: No (text notifications when table ready)
+📅 Reservations: No (use Yelp or text waitlist for notifications when table’s ready)

-The restaurant is bright, modern, and genuinely kid-friendly without being obnoxiously themed.
-Kids get crayons and coloring sheets, high chairs are clean and functional, and the staff handles chaos with patience.
+The restaurant is bright, modern, and genuinely kid-friendly: crayons and coloring sheets for kids, clean high chairs, and patient staff.
 There’s counter seating for solo diners and booths for families.

-The portions are large—American large, not European large.
-The pancakes are fluffy and legitimately good, not gimmicky Instagram bait.
-The egg dishes, skillets, and omelets are all well-executed if you want something beyond pancakes.
+Portions are large, pancakes are fluffy and high-quality, and egg dishes, skillets, and omelets are solid choices beyond pancakes.

 “Took my grandkids here and they loved it.
 Red velvet pancakes were a hit.
-Service was fast despite being packed.
-Will return.”
+Service was fast despite being packed.”

 — Linda S. (TripAdvisor, 5/5 stars)

 “Pancakes are massive—share one order and each get a side of eggs/bacon.
-Coffee isn’t special but food is good and prices are reasonable for Scottsdale.”
+Food is good and prices are reasonable for Scottsdale.”

 — Chris P. (Google Review, 4/5 stars)